Mooresville, North Carolina: Transportation and highways

 Exit 36 from Interstate 77 provides access to NC 150 and downtown Mooresville.
 Exits 33 and 42 from Interstate 77 provide access to US 21, while Exit 42 also connects with NC 115.
 Exits 31 (Langtree Road) and 35 (Brawley School Road) also connect I-77 with Mooresville.

 The I-77 Express Lanes begin at Exit 36, and continue south through the Mecklenburg County towns of Davidson, Cornelius and Huntersville before terminating in Uptown Charlotte.

 Lake Norman Airpark

 Lake Norman Airpark is located on the edge of Lake Norman and is 5 miles northwest of downtown Mooresville, offering a 3100 ft runway.
 A thriving "fly-in community", Lake Norman Airpark is home to almost 50 lots.
 Tie-downs and fuel are available.
 The airport is owned by the surrounding Lake Norman Airpark Owners Association.

+Media

+First 3 seasons of the show Banshee were filmed in the town.
+Scenes from the Netflix show Hunting Wives were also filmed in the town.